Indexed color

-In computing, indexed color is a technique to manage digital images' colors in a limited fashion, in order to save computer memory and file storage, while speeding up display refresh and file transfers.
+In computing, indexed color is a technique to manage digital images' colors in a limited fashion, in order to save computer storage, while speeding up display refresh and file transfers.
 It is a form of vector quantization compression.

 When an image is encoded in this way, color information is not directly carried by the image pixel data, but is stored in a separate piece of data called a color lookup table (CLUT) or palette: an array of color specifications.
 Every element in the array represents a color, indexed by its position within the array.
-Each image pixel does not contain the full specification of its color, but only its index into the palette.
+For color information, each image pixel then specifies only its index into the palette.

 This technique is sometimes referred as pseudocolor or indirect color, as colors are addressed indirectly.

 History

-Early graphics display systems that used 8-bit indexed color with frame buffers and color lookup tables include Shoup's SuperPaint (1973) and the video frame buffer described in 1975 by Kajiya, Sutherland, and Cheadle.
+Early graphics display systems that used 8-bit indexed color with frame buffers and CLUTs include Shoup's SuperPaint (1973) and the video frame buffer described in 1975 by Kajiya, Sutherland, and Cheadle.
 These supported a palette of 256 RGB colors.
 SuperPaint used a shift-register frame buffer, while the Kajiya et al. system used a random-access frame buffer.

 A few earlier systems used 3-bit color, but typically treated the bits as independent red, green, and blue on/off bits rather than jointly as an index into a CLUT.